jpommerening/choice/README.md

 ### The developer's answer

-I can not recall how many ad-hoc option parsers I have written, so it's probably been a few too many.
+I can not recall how many ad-hoc option parsers I have written, but it's probably been a few too many.
-You start with a simple loop, looking for the one single flag you app understands and it goes downhill from there.
-After a short struggle, you end up sucking it up to `getopt` and its not quite portable cousing `getopt_long` and that is that.
+You start with a simple loop, looking for the one single flag you program understands and it goes downhill from there.
+After a short struggle, you end up sucking it up to `getopt` and its not quite portable cousin `getopt_long` and that is that.

 ### The user's answer